v12technology/fluxtion-quickstart/README.md

 implementation 'com.fluxtion.extension:fluxtion-text-builder:2.5.1'
 ```
 The [SensorMonitor](src/main/java/com/fluxtion/quickstart/roomsensor/SensorMonitor.java)
-builds a streaming processing engine in the main, referring to a builder using a method reference.
+builds a streaming processing engine in the main method using the [reuseOrBuild](https://github.com/v12technology/fluxtion/blob/a15f9bc6e28ed7071be16795d6813724454b8f11/generator/src/main/java/com/fluxtion/generator/compiler/InprocessSepCompiler.java#L158) function.
+A  method reference is passed to the builder to reduce code noise.
- The two string parameters are used as the fully qualified name of the generated stream processing class.
-The call to reuseOrBuild checks the classpath for a class that matches the fully qualified name.
-If no
-class can be loaded for that fqn, then a new stream processor is generated.

 ```java
 StaticEventProcessor processor = reuseOrBuild("RoomSensorSEP", "com.fluxtion.quickstart.roomsensor.generated",
 SensorMonitor::buildSensorProcessor);
 ```
+ The two string parameters are used as the fully qualified name of the generated stream processing class.
+The call to reuseOrBuild checks the classpath for a class that matches the fully qualified name.
+If no class can be loaded for that fqn, then a new stream processor is generated.

 The builder method constructs the processor with the following definition: